caocscar/ConnectedVehicleDocs/BSMdocumentation.md

 ## Data Filtering
 The dataset has been filtered according to the following guidelines:
-1. A random portion (between 3-8%) of each trip has been removed from the beginning and end of each trip.
+1. A random portion (less than 8%) of each trip has been removed from the beginning and end of each trip.
-2. Trips that are less than 2 minutes OR 1 kilometer have been removed.
+2. Trips that are less than a specified time or distance have been removed.

 ## File Content Description
 Each file is comma delimited.